abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 }
 ```

-21. Save all files and head to the browser.
+24. Save all files and head to the browser.
 Your task should be displaying.

 ## Adding Application State

-22. On `App.js` where the imports belong, import `useState`
+25. In `App.jsx` where the imports belong, import `useState`

 ```jsx
 import React, { useState } from "react";
 ```

-23. Inside the `App` component, declare a variable that will contain the app's initial set of data.
+26. Inside the `App` component, declare a variable that will contain the app's initial set of data.
 Then, set up a `useState` for tasks:

 ```jsx
 const initialTasks = [